Discover the history of the UK's leading bowel cancer charity and the milestones we've achieved.

 - We gain Information Standard accreditation for our health information.

 - We celebrate our 25th anniversary with a reception hosted by Samantha Cameron at 10 Downing Street attended by patrons TV presenter Julia Bradbury, chef Aldo Zilli, actor Tom Hardy and actress Charlotte Riley.

 - We deliver our first clinical training events – GP study days in Manchester and Birmingham and a nurse study day in Stirling, Scotland.

 - Our volunteer programme expands rapidly to around 100 people across the UK.

-- We launch our Never Too Young campaign to improve the diagnosis, treatment and care of younger bowel cancer patients.
+- We launch our Never Too Young campaign to improve the diagnosis, treatment and care of bowel cancer patients under 50.

 - We act as advisors and support implementation of Scotland’s flagship Detect Cancer Early campaign.

 - We launch our endoscopy campaign to help address the UK’s lack of capacity, which is a huge barrier to early diagnosis.